sueszli/julia.py/docs/report.md

 | 1100 | 24  | 0.654567         | 20.5021  | 1.19713   |
 | 1100 | 32  | 0.564249         | 23.7838  | 1.04156   |

-Keep in mind that while the speed-up was calculated using `p=1` as the reference point, the parallel efficiency was calculated using an average of the sequential runtime, by running the following commands 3 times and averaging the results:
+Keep in mind that while the speed-up was calculated using `p=1` as the reference point, the parallel efficiency was calculated using an average of the sequential runtime, by running the following commands 3 times on the Hydra-cluster and averaging the results:

 ```bash
 srun -p q_student -t 1 -N 1 -c 32 python3 julia.py --size 155 --nprocs 1 # 155;20;1;0.39382300106808543